suned/pfun/docs/effectful_but_side_effect_free.md

 [subprocess.run(['curl', 'http://www.google.com']) for _ in range(50)]
 ```
-Timing the execution using the unix `time` informs me this takes 5.15 seconds on my computer.
+Timing the execution using the unix `time` informs me this takes 5.15 seconds on a normal consumer laptop.
 Compare this to the program below which does more or less the same thing, but using `pfun.subprocess`:

 ```python
 # call_google_async.py